jf2016GH/genome_runner/web/README.md

     celery inspect active --broker redis://localhost:7775/0
     celery worker --app=grsnp.worker_hypergeom4 -d /home/mdozmorov/db_5.00_07-22-2015/ -r /home/mdozmorov/db_5.00_07-22-2015/ --loglevel INFO -E

+RabbitMQ
+===

+`rabbitmq-server — start` - Starting rabbitMQ

+`rabbitmqctl list_queues name consumers` - This command can be used to see all queues on RabbitMQ

 Troubleshooting
 ===
 Check if something is running on port 80